vc-yang/vc-yang.github.io/index.md

 ### News
+* Sept 2019: New preprint, [The interpretation of urban scaling analysis in time ](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3459540), appear in SSRN.
+We develop a theoretical framework to unify cross-sectional and temporal approaches in urban scaling.
-* Sept 2019: [My new paper](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.032306) appear in *Physical Review E*, explaining why different crimes scale differently with city size, and what these differences tell us about the origin of urban scaling laws
+* Sept 2019: New paper, [Modeling the origin of urban-output scaling  laws](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.032306) , appears in *Physical Review E*, explaining why different crimes scale differently with city size, and what these differences tell us about the origin of urban scaling laws
+* July 2019: New paper, [Do two parties represent the US?
+Clustering analysis of US public ideology](https://www.siam.org/Portals/0/Publications/SIURO/Vol12/S01651.pdf?ver=2019-07-01-152228-507), appears in *SIAM Undergraduate Research Online*.
+The paper is lead by my undergraduate mentee, Louisa Lee, and answers if adding more political parties in the US would help represent the public's ideology better.
 * July 2019: Lecture in the SFI Complexity Summer School, about applications of simple dynamical systems models in social problems
-* Sept 2018: Start working at Santa Fe Institute
-* Aug 2018: Pass my dissertation defence!
-* July 2018: Attend and volunteer at the International Conference on Computational Social Science (IC2S2).
-I chair two sessions, politics and science of science
-* June 2018: [Political clustering paper](http://arxiv.org/abs/1710.09347) updated on arXiv
-* May 2018: Organize the inaugural [NICO research jam](https://www.nico.northwestern.edu/news-events/events/?eid=533417)
+* May 2018: Organize the inaugural [NICO research jam](https://www.nico.northwestern.edu/news-events/events/?eid=533417) at Northwestern University
-* May 2018: Judge Chicago highschools' science projects at Northwestern Highschool Project Showcase
 * April 2018: Won the Grand Prize in interactive data visualization at Northwestern University's Computational Research Day, for [*Visualizing the US Congress*](http://www.vcyang.com/vis_congress/)
-* March 2018: Attend the JSMF-SFI Postdocs in Complexity Conference at the Santa Fe Institute
-* Feb 2018: Accept the offer to join the Santa Fe Institute as an Omidyar Fellow!
-* Jan 2018: Present my work on political party polarization at Dynamics Days US
-* Dec 2017: Paper on arXiv: [The origin of urban productivity scaling laws](http://arxiv.org/abs/1712.00476).
-A math model that explains why bigger cities are more productive and more susceptible to crime at the same time
-* Oct 2017: Paper on arXiv:  [Do two parties represent the US?
-Clustering analysis of US public ideology](http://arxiv.org/abs/1710.09347).
-My undergraduate students, Louisa Lee and Siyu Zhang answered if adding more political parties in the US would help represent the public's ideology better
-* Oct 2017: Attend the Grace Hopper Celebration for Women in Computing
-* June - Sept 2017: Data science internship at Airbnb
 * May 2017: Won the Red Sock Award for Best Poster Presentation for my model of political polarization at SIAM Conference on Applications of Dynamical Systems, Snowbird, UT
 * April 2017: Organize the Chicago Area SIAM Student Conference.
 See conference photos [here](https://goo.gl/photos/qsbvGHyJ8QANQHfCA)